Vegan chocolate donuts are rich, moist, delicious and so quick and easy to make. Topped with with melted chocolate and sprinkles.

 - They’re so easy to make!

-- Sift all purpose flour into a mixing bowl and add cocoa powder (unsweetened), white sugar, baking soda and salt.
+- Sift all purpose flour and cocoa powder into a mixing bowl and add sugar, baking soda and salt.
+Mix together.

-- Then add in some soy milk (can sub for another non-dairy milk too), apple cider vinegar, applesauce, melted coconut oil and vanilla extract and whisk it with a hand whisk briefly until combined.
+- Add soy milk, applesauce, melted coconut oil, vinegar and vanilla extract and whisk it with a hand whisk briefly until combined.
 Don’t overmix.

 - Spray two donut trays with non-stick spray and divide the batter evenly between them.
 The easiest way to get the batter into the donut trays neatly is to use a piping bag.
 You can also use a spoon but it’s a little more messy.